Firefly7979/email2phonenumber/README.md

 # email2phonenumber
-this powfulltool will allow you to pull phone from emails just needs python to be installed Here's the installation process and usage instructions for the Email2PhoneNumber tool: Installation: sudo apt install git python3 git clone https://github.com/TheRealDalunacrobatics/Email2PhoneNumber.git cd Email2PhoneNumber
+this powfulltool will allow you to pull phone from emails just needs python to be installed Here's the installation process and usage instructions for the Email2PhoneNumber tool: Installation://////////.//...... sudo apt install git python3 git clone https://github.com/TheRealDalunacrobatics/Email2PhoneNumber.git cd Email2PhoneNumber